 The Foundation follows the Fair Value Measurements and Disclosures Topic of the FASB Accounting Standards Codification, which establishes a framework for measuring fair value and expands disclosures about fair value measurement.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets and liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 Level 1 inputs are quoted prices in active markets for identical assets or liabilities.
-Level 2 inputs are generally available indirect information, such as quoted prices for identical or similar assets or liabilities in active markets, or quoted prices for identical or similar assets or liabilities in markets that are not active.
+Level 2 inputs are generally available indirect information, such as quoted prices for identical or similar assets or liabilities in markets that are not active.
 Level 3 inputs are the most subjective, are generally based on management's own assumptions on how knowledgeable parties would price assets or liabilities, and are developed using the best information available in the circumstances.